Transport of passengers and goods by transport enterprises

 The published data may be revised if the methodology is modified, errors are discovered, new or better data become available within a year from the end of the reference period.

-The population is 780 objects.
-The sample includes 250 objects.
-Census is used in the case of enterprises whose main activities are railway transport, water and air transport as well as passenger transport by land routes, as well as other passenger transport by land and taxi sevice enterprises with 10 or more persons employed.
+Census methodology is used in the case of enterprises whose main activities are railway transport, water and air transport as well as passenger transport by land routes, as well as: other passenger transport by land and taxi service enterprises, with 10 or more persons employed.
 For the rest of enterprises, stratified random sampling has been applied by economic activity and number of persons employed.
+The population is 790 objects in road passenger transport survey, the sample includes around 180 objects.

 DATA FROM OTHER STATISTICAL ACTIVITIES